-Advocacy is a fancy word for helping people to speak for themselves.
+Advocacy Advocacy is when you get support to have your say. is a fancy word for helping people to speak for themselves.

-Advocates don’t speak on behalf of people with a learning disability – they make sure a person's own voice is heard.
+Advocates don’t speak on behalf of people with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. – they make sure a person's own voice is heard.

 Advocates support people to develop the skills, confidence and knowledge they need to voice their concerns and make sure they are being treated right.